jxjo/Xoptfoil2/docs/airfoil_optimization/shape_functions.md

 ### Input Options

-Normally no input paramters are needed for shape function `camb-thick` as the defaults activate all possible geometry modifications.
-In case you want to fix a certain geometry paramter to its current value, the corresponding option can be set to `.false`.
+Normally no input parameters are needed for shape function `camb-thick` as the defaults activate all possible geometry modifications.
+In case you want to fix a certain geometry parameter to its current value, the corresponding option can be set to `.false`.

 ```fortran
 &camb_thick_options                              ! options for shape_function 'camb_thick'